NehaRavindran116/BikeRentalManagementSystem/README.md

 ## Contributions

 Contributions to this project are welcome!
-Feel free to fork the repository, make improvements, and create pull requests.Feel free to customize this description according to your project's specifics and your preferences.
+Since this is an example project, I'd invite you to clone and rename it to suit your needs.